casper-network/docs-archive/dapp/eco-315-erc20docs/logic.md

 Mint
 ----

-1. We'll then define the `mint` method -- though not a part of ERC20 specification, it's present in almost every one of our ERC20 implementations for incrementing the balance of tokens for a given `Address`.
+1. Next, we'll define the `mint` method -- though not a part of ERC20 specification, it's present in almost every one of our ERC20 implementations for incrementing the balance of tokens for a given `Address`.
 Additionally, `mint` also updates the total as well.

 ```rust
 fn mint(&mut self, address: &Address, amount: Amount) {